 - Level: SACSCOC’s taxonomy categorizes institutions by the highest degree offered.
 Longwood University is designated as a Level III institution because it offers the master’s degree as the highest degree.

 - Merger/Consolidation: SACSCOC defines a consolidation as the combination or transfer of the assets of at least two distinct institutions (corporations) to that of a newly-formed institution (corporation), and defines a merger as the acquisition by one institution of another institution's assets.
 For the purposes of accreditation, consolidations and mergers are considered substantive changes requiring review by the Commission on Colleges.
 (Examples include: a senior college acquiring a junior college, a degree-granting institution acquiring a non-degree-granting institution, two junior or senior colleges consolidating to form a new institution, or an institution accredited by the Commission on Colleges merging with a non-accredited institution).
 Source: SACSCOC.

-- Notification: A letter from an institution’s chief executive officer or his/her designated representative to the SACSCOC president to summarize a proposed change, provide the intended implementation date, and list the complete physical address, if the change involves the initiation of an off-campus site or branch campus.
+- Notification: A letter from an institution’s chief executive officer or their designated representative to the SACSCOC to summarize a proposed change, provide the intended implementation date, and list the complete physical address, if the change involves an off-campus instructional site.
 Source: SACSCOC.

 - Significant Departure: A program that is not closely related to previously approved programs at the institution or site or for the mode of delivery in question.
 To determine whether a new program is a significant departure, it is helpful to consider the following questions:

 - What previously approved programs does the institution offer that are closely related to the new program and how are they related?